ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Participation in one (1) additional international conference
 * Multilingual information gathering and dissemination (English and Mandarin)
 * Establishment of BitShares Development Legal Defense Fund
-* Incubation funds for non-development focused innovative engagements including:
-  * Market research
-  * Marketing
-  * Social media
-  * Business development
-  * Community development
-* [TODO] Designate the Development Spokesperson(s) for public engagements
+* Designate the Development Spokesperson(s) for public engagements

 BitShares Core Team Members, Roles and Budgeted Effort
 ======================================================